Amatory: 2006—2008: Book Of The Dead (Книга Мертвых)

 In the spring of 2006, during the "Rock 5 Tour", Sergey [GANG] Osechkin suddenly felt severe pain in his right side.
 In the summer of the same year, when the band was working with Hansen on new material, he felt unwell.
-In October Amatory went on their largest tour to date called Live Evil with session guitarist Nikolai "Niky" Yuriev (Russian: Николай Юрьев) of the band "Perimeter" due to the grave health situation of Osechkin.

 The third album titled Book of the Dead (Russian: Книга Мертвых) was released on Friday the 13th, in October 2006.
 Five days later, right before the band's performance as an opening act for Stone Sour, they got the news that [GANG] was diagnosed with liver cancer.
-Osechkin passed away at the age of 23 on March 15, 2007, and was buried with his first guitar Jackson, given to him by his grandmother, at the Memorial cemetery to the Victims of 9 January in Saint Petersburg.
-On the album "6" (2015) there is a song dedicated to him, titled "15/03".
+Osechkin died at the age of 23 on March 15, 2007, and was buried with his first guitar Jackson, given to him by his grandmother, at the Memorial cemetery to the Victims of 9 January in Saint Petersburg.

 Later the band's members many times described that period as the worst time in Amatory's history.
 They decided to move on but it was a difficult decision.
 According to [STEWART], they sank into heavy drinking for a time, and it was their session guitarist Niky Yuriev who kept them from getting depressed during the first leg of the Live Evil tour.